 Hot smoking not only gives products a different taste, but also enables them to be cooked.
 Smoking is carried out at a temperature of between 40° and 100°, depending on the cooking time required and the fragility of the products.
 For hot smoking, we use wood shavings, which are more heat-resistant than sawdust.
 For longer cooking times, wood shavings may need to be moistened to slow charcoal combustion.
 Hot smoking enables slow cooking, making meats tender and juicy.
 It's the ideal method for recipes inspired by American gastronomy, such as pulled pork or smoked smoked pork belly.

 And unlike salmon, trout can be smoked hot.
-Discover our original recipe for trout smoked with apple wood.
+Discover our original recipe for truite "ivre" smoked with apple wood.

 Finally, for Kokko smoking addicts, fruit can also be smoked for surprising desserts, like our smoked fruit salad!

-3 - The different types of sawdust and wood chips
+3 - The different types of wood shavings and chips

-The choice of wood type for sawdust or shavings is important, as it will determine the taste of the smoked food.
+Choosing the type of wood for the shavings or chips is important because it will determine the flavour of the smoking of the food.

-Warning: 100% natural sawdust or wood chips should be made from relatively dry wood, as fresh wood with a high moisture content can be toxic when burned.
-We also avoid moldy, painted, varnished or treated wood, which is dangerous to health.
+Warning: 100% natural wood shavings or chips should come from relatively dry wood because fresh wood, with a high moisture content, can be toxic when burned.
+Also avoid moldy, painted, varnished or treated wood, as it is dangerous to your health.

-Once you have chosen the type of wood, you can add other flavours with aromatic herbs such as thyme, rosemary, sage, bay leaf, etc., spices such as pepper, cloves, juniper berries... or even pine cones, as in this dish offlame-cooked and smoked eggplant with pine cones or fig leaves, as in this recipe for duck cooked in fig leaves and smoked figs.
+Once you've chosen your type of wood, you can add other flavors using aromatic herbs such as thyme, rosemary, sage, bay leaf, etc... spices such as pepper, cloves, juniper berries... or even pine cones, as in this dish offlame-cooked and smoked eggplant with pine cones orfig leaves, as in this recipe for duck cooked in fig leaves and smoked figs.

 Ready to smoke out your pantry?
 Discover all our original recipes for Kokko-smoked dishes to inspire you.